 It is proposed to adopt the concept of NSST with 8 coefficients only.
 It is because it provides a significant gain without an increase in the encoder/decoder time and with a memory requirement that is equivalent to MTS.
+Other tests of the proposed method show that relatively large gain can be maintained with high reduction of memory compared to RST design.

 Reference